HexicalR/WebCasinoHex1/README.md

 # WebCasinoHex
 This is an application that manage the players from the WebCasinoHex, the web application is created in ASP.NET WebForms using a sql server connection to see, add, update and delete the players.

-To use the application is fundamental to execute the below scripts on SQL Server to create the connection and to handle the project with the DB:
+To use the application is fundamental to execute the below scripts on SSMS to create the connection and to handle the project with the DB:

 create database WebCasinoHex;